 The American Express® Green Card’s greatest value comes in its rewards spending categories, but its top travel benefits are worth a closer look.

-While the card doesn’t feature widely applicable travel credits, its more targeted perks hold real value for the $150 annual fee.
+While the card doesn’t feature widely applicable travel credits, its more targeted perks hold real value.

 About the author: Eric Freeman is a writer and editor at Credit Karma, specializing in credit cards and credit scores and reports.
 He strives to make personal finance relatable for readers and to ground complicated issues in everyday e… Read more.